nathangrove/serverless/README.md

 # Serverless

+*Note:* This document talks about MongoDB support, but it is not yet supported (it only uses a local db (NeDB) at this time.
+This is somewhat of a design document.

 Serverless is a simple task/functions runner that scales easily.
 It has a unique life cycle different from most (all that I've seen) other FAAS platforms.

 ## Serverless Lifecycle